Taser: History

 In 1993, Rick Smith and his brother Thomas founded the original company, Taser, and began to investigate what they called "safer use of force option[s] for citizens and law enforcement".
 At their Scottsdale, Arizona facilities, the brothers worked with Cover to develop a "non-firearm Taser electronic control device".
 The 1994 Air Taser Model 34000 conducted energy device had an "anti-felon identification (AFID) system" to prevent the likelihood that the device would be used by criminals; upon use, it released many small pieces of paper containing the serial number of the Taser device.
 The U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) stated that the Air Taser conducted energy device was not a firearm.

 In 1999, Taser International developed an "ergonomically handgun-shaped device called the Advanced Taser M-series systems", which used a "patented neuromuscular incapacitation (NMI) technology".
-In May 2003, Taser International released a new weapon called the Taser X26 conducted energy device, which used "shaped pulse technology".
+In May 2003, Taser International released the Taser X26 conducted energy device, which used "shaped pulse technology".
 On July 27, 2009, Taser International released a new type of Taser device called the X3, which can fire three shots before reloading.
 It holds three new type cartridges, which are much thinner than the previous model.
 On April 5, 2017, Taser announced that it was rebranding itself as Axon to reflect its expanded business into body cameras and software.
 In 2018, Taser 7 conducted energy device was released, the seventh generation of Taser devices from Axon.
-The latest Taser device, the Taser 10 conducted energy device, was recently released in 2023.
+The latest Taser device, the Taser 10 conducted energy device, was released in 2023.